How Is CBD Oil Made? The Amazing Seed to Shelf Process Skip to content

 Ethanol Extraction

-Ethanol extraction is generally considered a safe practice according to the FDA (Food and Drug Administration), and it's a common solvent used in cosmetics, food flavorings, and medical preparation.
-Ethanol extraction involves soaking raw hemp crops in ethanol to pull and separate the resin-rich trichomes from the organic plant matter.
+Ethanol extraction is generally considered a safe practice according to the FDA (Food and Drug Administration), and it's a common solvent used in cosmetics, food flavorings, and medical preparations.
+The hemp material is milled and then added to ethanol to pull and separate the resin-rich trichomes from the organic plant matter.
 The specific compounds extracted will depend on the temperature of the ethanol and the raw material's condition.

 The Pros: